yahoojapan/authorization-proxy/README.md

 ### HTTP request headers

-When a request is authorized by the authorization proxy, The following HTTP headers is added in the request.
+When a request is authorized by the authorization proxy, the following HTTP headers is added in the request.

 | HTTP Header Name    | Description                                                              | Example           |
 |---------------------|--------------------------------------------------------------------------|-------------------|